bcurran3/ChocolateyPackages/choco-continuous-upgrader/readme.md

 ### ROADMAP
 * - Nothing planned.
 * - Maybe, just maybe... only if I'm really bored one day or people demand it, setup a scheduled task to auto-run CCU on system boot.
+* - It would be neat to make a tray app that replicates GeekMode...

 ***